 - Christopher Sherman

 At the beginning of second semester, Landmark High School "Indragonated".
 Students completed team building activities and reviewing the school's Vital Behaviors.
 These 5 expectations for students are what it takes to be and stay a Landmark Dragon.
 They are Attendance, Positive Attitude, Cooperation, Productivity, and Respect.

 Landmark works to instill 5 Vital Behaviors that will keep our students on the pathway to success, no matter what they choose to do with their lives.
 To promote these behaviors, we award Student of the Month accolades to 5 students who have excelled at one or more of these behaviors.

-For the month of October those students are the following:
+For the month of January those students are the following: